 At an immunisation session for your baby or child you will need to present your Child Health Record and your Medicare card if you have one.

-You will be given a pre-immunisation checklist and relevant information about the vaccines your child will be given that day.
-You'll also be advised when you need to come back for the next vaccine.
+You will be given a pre-immunisation checklist on arrival.
+You'll also be advised when you need to come back or make an appointment for the next vaccine.

 You will have an opportunity to discuss any questions or concerns with your Immunisation Nurse before consenting to immunisation.